MicrosoftDocs/cpp-docs/docs/cppcx/platform-array-class.md

 ```

 #### Parameters
- `index`
+*index*<br/>
 A zero-based index that identifies an element in the array.
 The minimum index is 0 and the maximum index is the value specified by the `size` parameter in the [Array constructor](#ctor).

 ### Return Value
  The array element specified by the `index` parameter.